moledoc/seek/README.md

 # seek

-This is a tool to search directories, files and/or keywords in files written in Go
+This is a tool to search directories, files and/or patterns in files written in Go

 ## Usage

-seek [SUBCOMMAND | FLAGS] KEYWORD(S)

 seek [SUBCOMMAND | FLAGS] PATTERN(S)